bdamokos/rpi_waiting_time_display/readme.md

 ```

 ## Debugging
-To enable debugging, set the debug_port_enabled=true in the .env which will start a flask server on the port specified in debug_port.
-Access it at http://raspberrypi.local:5002/debug (or the IP address of the Raspberry Pi if you are not on the same network, and the port specified in debug_port).
+To enable debugging, set the debug_port_enabled=true in the .env (this is the default setting).
+This will start a flask server on the port specified in debug_port (5002 by default).

+ Access the debug server at http://raspberrypi.local:5002/debug (or the host name of the Raspberry Pi if you have changed it, and the port specified in debug_port).
+The debug server is only accessible on the local network.

 ![Debugging interface](docs/images/debug_screen.png)